yipyeeep/next-portfolio/README.md

 - [ Add hyperlink to projects ]
 - [ Add links from skill page to project page, and vice versa ]
 - [ Add a horizontal scrolling menu to showcase tech stack ]
+- [ restructure mdx content for skills ]